craft-coder/plantuml-styles/examples/card-style/readme.md

-# Modern Style Examples
+# Card Style Examples

-Here you can find some examples when including the `modern-style.plantuml` file.
+Here you can find some examples when including the `card-style.plantuml` file.

 ## Class Diagram